suprsend/suprsend-web-components/README.md

 ## Config Options

-To customise SuprSend components you could pass config object.
-Below are available options
+To customise SuprSend components you can pass config object.

 ```typescript
 interface ConfigProps {